-You’d be forgiven for thinking that your fingerprint, being totally unique to you, would be totally uncrackable by anyone.
-It makes intuitive sense.
-And in a way, you’re right.
-However, a number of researchers and hackers have come up with ways to get around the fingerprint sensor.
+It’s easy to believe that your fingerprint, being unique to you, would be uncrackable by anyone.
+However, several researchers and hackers have come up with ways to get around the fingerprint sensor.

-Back in 2013, Germany’s Chaos Computer Club took a high-resolution photo of a fingerprint from a glass and used it to make a latex reproduction of the print that could fool the sensor.
-Here’s video of this method in action:
+Back in 2013, Germany’s Chaos Computer Club took a high-resolution photo of a fingerprint from glass and used it to make a latex reproduction of the print that could fool the sensor.

 It’s likely that other methods are out there that have been less well-publicized.